William-R-Wilson/workout_log/readme.md

-example server/smtp.js will need to be set to mail password reset:
+will need a server/smtp.js file to email password reset:

 ```Meteor.startup(function(){
   smtp = {